 It Might Lead To Poor Performance

-According to a research, such a combination can cause poorer performance, especially among trained athletes (9).
+According to research, exercise without adequate fuel can cause poorer performance, especially among trained athletes (9).

 How To Work Out While Fasting: Tips For Your Success And Safety